fyrox-book/fyrox-book.github.io/src/fyrox/scene/graph.md

 # Graph

 Graph is a set of objects with hierarchical relationships between each object.
 It is one of the most important entities in the engine.
-Graph takes care of your scene objects and does many different things for you.
+Graph takes care of your scene objects and does all the hard work for you.

 ## How to create